Lease Purchase option under ASC 842

 These option can be advantageous for companies that may not have the capital to purchase an asset outright or may not want to commit to a long-term asset purchase.
 It can also be beneficial for businesses that need to use an asset for a limited period of time, as they can simply return the asset at the end of the lease term if they no longer need it.

-Fixed assets are assets that are used in a business for more than one year and are have a long-term value.
+Lease purchase options allow companies to acquire fixed assets like equipment, vehicles, and machinery over time through periodic lease payments, with ownership transferring to the lessee only when the purchase option is exercised at the end of the term.
 Examples of fixed assets include property, plant, and equipment (PP&E), vehicles, and machinery.
 Lease purchase options intersect with fixed assets in that they allow companies to acquire fixed assets without the upfront cost of purchasing them outright.

 When a company enters into a lease purchase option agreement, they are essentially leasing a fixed asset for a period of time.
 During this time, the company is responsible for paying rent on the asset, but does not have ownership.
 Once the lease term has ended and the company has exercised their option to purchase the asset, ownership is transferred to the company.

-Lease accounting is the process of accounting for leases in a company’s financial statements.
+Under ASC 842, a lease with a purchase option that the lessee is reasonably certain to exercise is classified as a finance lease, requiring recognition of both a lease liability and ROU asset on the balance sheet for the entire lease term regardless of whether the option has been exercised yet.
 In 2019, the Financial Accounting Standards Board (FASB) issued new lease accounting standards (ASC 842) that require companies to recognize lease assets and liabilities on their balance sheet for all leases with terms greater than 12 months.

 When a company enters into a lease purchase option agreement, they are essentially entering into a lease agreement with the option to purchase the asset at the end of the lease term.
 Under ASC 842, companies must recognize a lease liability and lease asset for the entire lease term, regardless of whether they plan to exercise their option to purchase the asset.